-Developer contributions (Section 106 and Community Infrastructure Levy)
+Developer contributions (Section 106, Community Infrastructure Levy and Infrastructure Funding Statements)

 Financial contributions are provided by developers for them to pay for infrastructure to meet the needs of their development.
 Having received contributions, we work with the council's delivery teams to provide the works required by the planning permission.